easybuilders/easybuild-docs/docs/patches.md

 ## What are Patches?

 A patch is a file that can be used to modify an existing software sources.
-This is ofter used to fix bugs, but can also be usedd to improve the usibility or performance.
+This is often used to fix bugs, but can also be used to improve the usability or performance.

 ## Including patches in the EasyBuild EasyConfigs